Strong large deviation principles for pair empirical measures of random walks in the Mukherjee-Varadhan topology: Abstract

 \section{Abstract}

-In this paper we introduce a new topology under which the pair empirical measure of a large class of random walks satisfies a strong large deviation principle.
+In this paper we introduce a topology under which the pair empirical measure of a large class of random walks satisfies a strong Large Deviation principle.
 The definition of the topology is inspired by the recent article by Mukherjee and Varadhan~\cite{MV2016}.
-This topology is natural for many translation-invariant problems such as the Swiss cheese model~\cite{BBH2001}.
-We also adapt our result to certain rescaled random walks.
+This topology is natural for translation-invariant problems such as the downward deviations of the volume of a Wiener sausage or simple random walk, known as the Swiss cheese model~\cite{BBH2001}.
+We also adapt our result to some rescaled random walks and provide a contraction principle to the single empirical measure despite a lack of continuity from the projection map, using the notion of diagonal tightness.